Arsenal F.C.–Manchester United F.C. rivalry: 2005–2018

 Ahead of Wenger's last game against United in April 2018, Channel 5 aired an hour-long documentary titled "The Feud", described in a review by The Guardian as "exhilarating".
-In the build-up to the game, Fergsuon paid tribute to Wenger, saying he had always respected him in spite of the rivalry, and that the two clubs had "made the Premier League".
+In the build-up to the game, Ferguson paid tribute to Wenger, saying he had always respected him in spite of the rivalry, and that the two clubs had "made the Premier League".
 United fans gave Wenger a standing ovation prior to the game at Old Trafford, which ended in a 2–1 defeat through a last-minute goal from Marouane Fellaini, a result described as "cruel yet predictable"; Arsenal had won one game in 15 years as the away team in the fixture.